• Report an IT Security Incident

 • End a Recurring Meeting Before the Original End Date

-• Although you can cancel a recurring meeting, a better option is to change the end date for the series.
+• Although you can cancel a recurring meeting, a better option is to change the series’s end date.
 This allows you and the attendees to keep a record of the meetings that occurred in the past.
 If you cancel the recurring meeting altogether, that history is lost.
 The best option is to set a new end date and then send the update to all attendees.
-This ends the meeting series early, while keeping a record of previous meetings.
+This ends the meeting series early while keeping a record of previous meetings.

 • Work with Multiple Shared Calendars

 • Periodically you should remove unwanted calendars from your shared calendar list.
-If you go into the calendar section within Outlook on the Web you’ll see all the calendar you have ever viewed before.
-If there are any that are not needed anymore it is recommended to you remove them so they no longer synchronizing to the server.
+If you go into the calendar section within Outlook on the Web, you’ll see all the calendars you have ever viewed before.
+If there are any that are not needed anymore, it is recommended to you remove them, so they no longer synchronizing to the server.
 Synchronizing multiple calendars will slow down the performance.
-To remove unwanted calendars you simply right-click on the calendar from the list and choose “Remove”.
+To remove unwanted calendars, you right-click on the calendar from the list and choose “Remove.”
 You can do this in Outlook for Windows and Outlook for Mac as well.

 • Don’t Move Meeting Requests